mansenfranzen/autodoc_pydantic/docs/source/developer_guide/explanation.rst

 Please refer to this tutorial for a basic understanding on how to create your own auto-documenters.

-In a nutshell, an auto-documenter gets an python object as input, inspects it and generates reST as output.
+In a nutshell, an auto-documenter gets a python object as input, inspects it and generates reST as output.

 .. note::